Megaships are worsening overcapacity in the container market

 But since the financial crisis, container capacity has continued to grow rapidly, even as the growth in freight volumes has slowed, creating a massive overhang in shipping capacity and pressuring freight rates.

-Capacity growth is being driven by the trend towards larger vessels.
+Capacity growth is being driven by the trend toward larger vessels.
 The size of container ships has been growing faster than for any other ship type according to the OECD’s International Transport Forum.

 Between 1996 and 2015, the average carrying capacity of container ships increased 90 percent, compared with a 55 percent increase for dry bulk carriers and 21 percent for tankers (“The impact of megaships” 2015).